Pigbag: Early recordings

 The band embarked on a long and gruelling college tour in the spring of 1982, which placed them under considerable strain.
 Roger Freeman was replaced by Brian Nevill for several gigs.
 Club play and the extensive tour had stimulated demand for "Papa's Got a Brand New Pigbag", which was consequently re-released on Stiff Records, peaking at No. 3 in the UK Singles Chart and giving the band their only significant mainstream success.

 The band made two appearances on Top of the Pops, on 8 and 22 April 1982.
 Brian Nevill sat in on both appearances, and Paul "Nellee" Hooper (later producer for Björk, Madonna and Soul II Soul) also appeared with the band, although he was never a band member and did not play on any of the Pigbag recordings.
-The first Top of the Pops appearance also saw Roger Freeman's departure from the band.
+The first Top of the Pops appearance also coincided with Roger Freeman's departure from the band.
 Already stressed from touring, Freeman refused to switch his donkey jacket for the suits which the band had decided to all wear for the show, so departed from the band the day before the recording.
 He went on to record the 1986 non-stop forty-minute prototype chill-out / house album Designer Beatnik with ex-Duran Duran member Stephen Duffy under the name Dr Calculus mdma (the cover photo showing the "Spirit of Ecstasy" car mascot).